Quick summary

 It also applies that if the court imposes a financial penalty by way of a penalty order, the sum of the financial penalty and any other penalty imposed, including imprisonment or alternative imprisonment to house arrest, must not exceed one year.

-Hint: What is the range of sentences judges realistically use and can we predict what sentence will be imposed?
+What is the range of sentences judges realistically use and can we predict what kind of sentence will be imposed?
 When is it possible to impose a suspended sentence and when, on the other hand, do they reach for the highest sentences?
 Find out in the next article.

 Criminal warrants can also be:

-• Waive the imposition of a summary sentence: The court may waive the imposition of a summary sentence if, in the light of the circumstances of the case and the offender’s personality, it considers that the sentence imposed by the earlier sentence will sufficiently fulfil the purpose of the sentence.
+- Waive the imposition of a summary sentence: the court may waive the imposition of a summary sentence if, in the light of the circumstances of the case and the offender’s personality, it considers that the sentence imposed by the earlier judgment will sufficiently fulfil the purpose of the sentence.

 Conversely, a penalty order may not be issued: